AaltoSciComp/scicomp-docs/triton/apps/vscode.rst

 **may only work on Linux/Mac right now (but Windows might work too since it uses OpenSSH)**.

-In you ``~/.ssh/config``, add this block to define a server ``triton-vscode``.
+In your ``~/.ssh/config``, add this block to define a server ``triton-vscode``.
 For more information ``.ssh/config``, including what these mean and what else you might need in here, see :doc:`/scicomp/ssh`::

   Host triton-vscode
-      ProxyCommand ssh triton /share/apps/ssh-node-proxycommand --partition=interactive --time=1:00:00
+      ProxyCommand ssh triton /appl/manual_installations/software/ssh-node-proxycommand --partition=interactive --time=1:00:00
       StrictHostKeyChecking no
       UserKnownHostsFile /dev/null
       User USERNAME